ucla-pls/jvm-binary/README.md

 - Add more Attributes as to the [docs](http://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html#jvms-4.7).
-The most notable and required are:

-  - LineNumberTable

 - Add lenses for better access of deep fields
 - Add documentation for Code
-- Add Code writing
-- Change Megaparsec to Attoparsec of improved performance.
 - Setup regular benchmarks

 ## Developing